 We now use the model to simulate artificial data, over which we replicate the different structural VARs used in the relevant literature and in the empirical part of the paper.
-To compute artificial time-series of the variables of interest, we draw S = 1000 independent random realizations of the TFP innovation $\varepsilon{z,t}$, the labor supply shock innovation $\varepsilon{\chi,t}$ and the investment shock innovation $\epsilon{v,t}$.
-Using the parameters of Table 1, we compute S = 1000 equilibrium paths for the growth rates of labor productivity, of hours worked (in level and in first difference) and the log of the consumption to output ratio.
+To compute artificial time series of the variables of interest, we draw S = 1,000 independent random realizations of the TFP innovation $\varepsilon{z,t}$, the labor supply shock innovation $\varepsilon{\chi,t}$, and the investment shock innovation $\epsilon{v,t}$.
+Using the parameters of Table 1, we compute S = 1,000 equilibrium paths for the growth rates of labor productivity, of hours worked (in level and in first difference) and the log of the consumption-to-output ratio.
 In all experiments, the sample size is equal to 224 quarters, as in actual data.
-In order to reduce the influence of initial conditions, the simulated sample includes 250 initial points which are subsequently discarded before the estimation of VAR models.
+In order to reduce the influence of initial conditions, the simulated sample includes 250 initial points that are subsequently discarded before the estimation of VAR models.
 For each draw, the number of lags in VAR models is set to 4, a value typically used in empirical studies.
-In order to evaluate the relative performance of the different approaches, we compute the cumulative absolute bias and Root Mean Square Error (RMSE).12
+In order to evaluate the relative performance of the different approaches, we compute the cumulative absolute bias and root mean square error (RMSE).12